yii-tools/forms/docs/input/checkbox.md

 ## Field without any label

-This following code will generate a field for the checkbox without any label.
+The following code shows how to create a checkbox for a field without any label.

 ```php
 declare(strict_types=1);